archiverjs/node-archiver/README.md

 #### directory(dirpath [, destpath, data])

 Appends a directory, recusively, given its dirpath.
-Data to define data for matched entries.
+This is meant to be simplier approach to something previously only possible with `bulk`.
+The use of `destpath` allows one to define a custom destination path within the resulting archive and `data` allows for setting default data for each entry found.

 ```js
 // mydir/ -> archive.zip/mydir/